 From Liz Engstrom Cratty -Publisher of TripleTree Publishing: “Kathryn Mattingly’s fiction has always shown great depth of character and emotion, with simple, yet clever plots.
 Her characters live and breathe in my mind for a long time after reading about them.
 I hope she keeps writing short stories and novels forever.”

-From James A. Beach -Editor of Dark Discoveries Magazine: “Kathryn’s story Half Moon Cay is wonderful, and very moving.
+From James A. Beach -Editor of Dark Discoveries Magazine: “Kathryn’s Half Moon Cay is wonderful and very moving.
 Her stories make me feel as if I am there.
-Skyward from the reading at Powell’s bookstore and Light of the Moon from Ghost Writers weekend are two such stories.
+Skyward (read at Powell’s bookstore) and Light of the Moon from Ghost Writers are also great stories.

-From the fall issue of Dark Discoveries – review of Ghosts at the Coast by Jonathan Reitan: “Kathryn Mattingly’s Morney in the anthology Ghosts at the Coast stands out as being superb and highly original.
-It is a spooky tale about a mysterious gypsy girl in Rome.”
+From the fall issue of Dark Discoveries – review of Ghosts at the Coast by Jonathan Reitan: “Kathryn Mattingly’s Morney in the anthology Ghosts at the Coast stands out as being superb and highly original.”

 From Tracy Saville -Editor in Chief of Leading Possibilities Magazine: “Kathryn Mattingly’s writing has an elevated literary aesthetic, a kind of obvious writerly quality that critics point to as gold standard.”